Handling data-protection complaints: the process the ICO expects

 A complaint is more than an awkward email

 When a customer says “I’m not happy with how you’ve handled my data” — or asks you to stop marketing to them, or questions why you hold something — that’s a data-protection complaint, whether or not they use the word.
-It’s the person exercising rights that UK GDPR gives them, and it comes with expectations about how you respond.
+It’s the person exercising rights UK GDPR gives them, and it comes with expectations about how you respond.

-What the ICO expects you to have
+The process the ICO expects you to have

 None of this requires a legal department.
 It requires deciding in advance who does what, so that when a complaint arrives you follow a path instead of freezing.